 It's very early days in the rumour cycle for this handset, but the focus of the video was on new methods of interaction, showing a phone with no buttons and using a mixture of voice, gestures and swipes to control it.

 Aside from this video leak and a mention via Twitter, there's little to go on.
 We don't even know if this device will be called HTC 11, or something else.
+We suspect to see the next HTC flagship around Feb/March 2017.

 Microsoft Surface Phone